Fabiano1010/BookTracker/README.md

     git clone [repo-url]
     npm install
     npm run dev

-⭐ If you liked the project, leave a star! ⭐
+  You also need Google Books API Key, you can add yours in config.js ⭐ If you liked the project, leave a star! ⭐

 # 📖 O Projekcie